aniketyaduvanshi/assessment_elastiq/README.md

 # elastiq_assessment

 # Overview
-This project automates three tests related to the Selenium Playground Table .
+This project automates a test related to the Selenium Playground Table .
 It validates that when searching for "New York" in the search box, the filtered results and total table entries match the expected counts.

 # Prerequisites